We discuss books on Tuesdays at “A Sista’s Journey”:

 As a young child, I would spend hours reading.
 Whenever we took a family road trip, I had a book in my hand.
 I remember one of my favorite books, “Charlotte’s Web” – the anxiety of Wilber’s struggles; how his friends rallied to help him; the sadness of Charlotte’s death; and the since of loss when all of her children departed, leaving poor Wilber all alone to grieve; and then being surprised that a few of them actually hung around to be his friends.
 I felt like I was on that farm (minus the smells of course) and that Wilber, Charlotte, and all of the other characters were my friends.
 That’s what reading does: reading gives us the ability to visit places that we may not personally experience in our own lives.

-Reading takes me some place that I can never physically go, into the mind of another person.
+Reading also takes me some place else that I can never physically go, into the mind of another person.

 Reading keeps me humble.
-It reminds me that I don’t know everything and there is always more to learn.
+It reminds me that I don’t know everything.
+It reminds me that others are speaking and there are appropriate times to listen for there is always more for me to learn.

 Reading keeps me thankful by revealing tragedies that are far worst than anything I have ever experienced.